2023 Best Value Allied Health Professions Undergraduate Certificate Schools in North Carolina

 Read full report on Allied Health Professions at Wake Technical Community College

-Robeson Community College did quite well in this year’s ranking of the best places for allied health professions students to get a undergraduate certificate.
-It came in at #8 on the list.
-Robeson Community College is a small public school located in the town of Lumberton.
+Robeson Community College came in at #8 in this year’s edition of the Best Value Allied Health Professions Undergraduate Certificate Schools in North Carolina ranking.
+Robeson Community College is a small public school located in the distant town of Lumberton.

 Coastal Carolina Community College undergraduate students pay an average of $2,462 in in-state tuition and fees each year.